PoCInnovation/Workshops/p2p/2.inco_liars-dice/README.md

 ✔️ Learn how to deploy and interact with a contract

-✔️ Discover the Starton tools to easily build blockchain applications
+✔️ Discover Inco and what's the FHE in an EVM

 ## Step 0: Initialization